 Indonesia – St Andrew’s CE Primary School, led by Rosemary Attree and Gemma Ashcroft

-The Hallé Education core programme is comprised of three projects and was established in order to maintain a strategic delivery throughout AGMA (Association of Greater Manchester).
-Explore the projects below.
+The Hallé Education core programme is comprised of three projects and was established in order to maintain a strategic delivery throughout the regions of the Greater Manchester Combined Authority (formerly...

 The Hallé has been committed to the development of young musicians since Sir Charles Hallé's day and provides opportunities for students from secondary schools through to postgraduate studies to receive...